oauthstuff/app2app-evolution/README.md

 If, for example, the
 Authorization Response gets hijacked and the client does not use PKCE, the adversary could inject the authorization code into his session to get access to the victim's protected resources ([Code Injection](https://tools.ietf.org/id/draft-ietf-oauth-security-topics-14.html#rfc.section.4.5)).
 PKCE can help to protect the Authorization Response.
 But if the Authorization Request gets also hijacked, the attacker can modify it and use the authorization code despite PKCE.
+This attack is similar to the one described [here](https://web-in-security.blogspot.com/2017/01/pkce-what-cannot-be-protected.html).
 Using a Pushed Authorization Request (PAR) or signing the Authorization Request will also not mitigate the attacks that are possible if the OAuth redirection gets hijacked.
 Therefore, it is critical to properly secure the redirection to the OpenID Provider (IDP).